saihaj/graphql-ts-node-advanced-tutorial/docs/2-customizing-the-graphql-request-flow.md

 });
 ```

-The envelop plugin hub is the place to go for looking whether your GraphQL problem has been already solved by the community and might save you a lot time in your upcoming GraphQL projects!
+The envelop plugin hub is the place to go for looking whether your GraphQL problem has been already solved by the community and might save you a lot of time in your upcoming GraphQL projects!
 If you like you can start a small digging session right now on https://www.envelop.dev/plugins.

-Now that you understood the basic concepts of how the GraphQL request flow can be customized and how envelop helps with that we will focus on how we can utilize envelop for making your GraphQL server production-ready in the next chapter!
+Now you have a basic understanding of the GraphQL request flow and learned how envelop helps with customizing it

+The next chapter will focus on how you can utilize envelop for making your GraphQL server production-ready in the next chapter!